Johnny Galecki Posts Hilarious Instagram Response To Fan Who Sneaks A Pic Of Him While Driving

 Johnny Galecki had a hilarious response to a Twitter user’s sneaky selfie with him.
 After a fan of The Big Bang Theory star snapped a pic of him in the background as she drove her car alongside his, the actor fired back with a cheeky response, despite the fact that he’s not even on the social media site.

-The Twitter fan captioned her tweet by writing that she was doing the “absolute most” to get her pic with the Galecki.
-What she probably didn’t expect was for Galekci to repost her photo and respond!
+The Twitter fan captioned her tweet by writing that she was doing the “absolute most” to get her pic with Galecki.
+What she probably didn’t expect was for Galecki to repost her photo and respond!
 While the TV star is not a Twitter user, he found out about the pic courtesy of pal Jon Cryer.

 “I sent it to him.
 He’s not on Twitter.
 Hope that was okay,” Cryer tweeted to Galecki’s fan.